jftuga/blog/_posts/2020-09-25--Windows-Server-2019-Core-Post-Installation.md

 ## Install Antivirus
 * Reboot after installation

+## Monitoring
+* Add VM to your monitoring system, including ping and monitoring service health

 ## AD Protection
 In AD, move the new VM to the appropriate OU under Servers, and the under its object tab, click Protect from Accidental Deletion